Skip to main content

 3

 • Meanwhile, halve ciabatta; toast until golden brown.
 Spread cut sides of ciabatta with softened butter.
 Slice each ciabatta half on a diagonal to create triangles. • Divide pasta between shallow bowls.
-Top with a dollop of ricotta; season ricotta with pepper and a pinch of salt.
+Top with a dollop of ricotta; season ricotta with a pinch of salt and pepper.
 Sprinkle pasta with as many chili flakes as you like.
 Serve with ciabatta toast on the side.